nitanilla/piStar/README.md

-# piStar - online iStar modelling for Awareness
+# piStar - An Online Tool for Awareness Goal Modeling

  This is an open-source goal modelling tool.
 Its key distinguishing characteristics are:
   - it runs entirely on the browser, thus no installation needed